Sniffer dogs search for clues in ashes of deadly South African fire | Law-Order

 "We have been told that if you are able to identify your family members, then you will be able to collect the bodies."
 He said he was on the first floor not far from the exit when the fire broke out, so managed to escape.
 Many of the residents were immigrants and foreign workers.
 Malawi's foreign ministry said more than 20 of its citizens died in the blaze.

-'HIJACKED BUILDINGS' On one side of the building, three twisted bed sheets that people had dangled from windows to help them escape flapped in the wind.
+'HIJACKED BUILDINGS' On one side of the building, three twisted bed sheets that people had used to try to escape from windows flapped in the wind.
 Below lay a mattress that someone had dropped to try to break their fall.

 Thabiso Phafudi stared up at a blackened wall and shook his head, while his mother, Matsupa, broke down in tears.
 "My mother's sister died in there," Thabiso said.
 "The building was unsafe ...
 I just never thought it could catch fire."

-While household fires are common in Johannesburg, especially in poor areas, the incident has highlighted a housing crisis in one of the world's most unequal cities with widespread poverty and joblessness.
-Authorities were urging those displaced by the fire to leave, and overnight had provided buses to take them to a homeless shelter, but many chose to stay, hoping what was left of their belongings.
+While household fires are common in Johannesburg, especially in poor areas, the incident has highlighted a housing crisis in a city that is one of the world's most unequal and where poverty and unemployment are widespread.
+Authorities were urging those displaced by the fire to leave, and overnight provided buses to take them to a homeless shelter, but many chose to stay, hoping to save what was left of their belongings.

-President Cyril Ramaphosa said on Thursday the fire was a "great tragedy" and a wake-up call for South Africa to tackle its inner-city housing crisis.
-(Additional reporting by Shafiek Tassiem, Tannur Anders and Bhargav Acharya in Johannesburg, Frank Phiri in Blantyre; Writing by Olivia Kumwenda-Mtambo; Editing by Andrew Heavens and Mike Harrison)
+President Cyril Ramaphosa called the fire a "great tragedy", saying on Thursday it was a wake-up call for South Africa to tackle its inner-city housing crisis.
+(Additional reporting by Shafiek Tassiem, Tannur Anders and Bhargav Acharya in Johannesburg, Frank Phiri in Blantyre; Writing by Olivia Kumwenda-Mtambo Editing by Andrew Heavens, Mike Harrison and Frances Kerry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)